-4 Annual precipitation statistics based on site's period of available record through 2015 (see footnote 1).
+4 Annual precipitation statistics based on site's period of available record through 2016 (see footnote 1).

-5 Only four complete years of data (2011-2014) exists for this monitoring station.
-Data from 2015 is suspect.
+5 Only four complete years of data (2011-2014) exists for this station.
+Data from 2015 and 2016 are suspect.

-Figure 4 presents annual precipitation data from the Dulles station from 1981 through 2015.
+Figure 4 presents annual precipitation data from the Dulles Airport from 1981 through 2016.
 Annual precipitation has alternated above and below the 30-year median for the last several years so that there has not been a prolonged, multi-year deficit or surplus of precipitation.

-In 2015 there were over 700,000 precipitation records collected at the seven stations.
+In 2016 there were over 700,000 precipitation records collected at the seven stations.

-Figure 5 shows 2015 monthly precipitation at the Dulles station in relation to monthly data for the 30-year period from 1981 through 2010.
-The data indicate that during 2015, January, March, June, October and December were above normal in rainfall, while July and September were below normal.
+Figure 5 shows 2016 monthly precipitation at the Dulles Airport in relation to monthly data for the 30-year period from 1981 through 2010.
+The data indicate that during 2016, January, February, May and June were above normal in rainfall, while other months were below normal.